Problem areas: Identifying the reasons behind Indian shooting’s dismal show at the Tokyo Olympics

 The key for now though is to build towards Paris 2024 without forgetting what happened in Tokyo and learning from it instead.
 The way forward will be made trickier in 2022, with the Asian Games which will be the focus.
 But the World Championship is likely to be held in Russia too and it will be the first big test post-Tokyo.

-It may be an conundrum between medals and long-term goals, but whether Indian shooting has emerged from the Olympic setback might just be determined by how we treat the competitions coming next year.
+It may be a conundrum between medals and long-term goals, but whether Indian shooting has emerged from the Olympic setback might just be determined by how we treat the competitions coming next year.

 Respond to this article with a post